1988 Summer Olympics closing ceremony: Barcelona 1992: A city who is turning to the sea

-Speeches and the Games declared closed and the handover of the Olympic flag
+Closing speeches and Olympic flag handover

-SLOOG President Park Seh-jik deliver a speech in Korean, concluded and thank everyone.
-IOC President Juan Antonio Samaranch deliver a speech in English, French, awards the Olympic Order in Gold to Park Seh-jik, President of the Seoul Organizing Committee and IOC President declare closed the Games of the XXIV Olympiad in Seoul, and accordance with tradition, and call upon the youth of the world to assemble 4 years from now in Barcelona, to celebrate the Games of the XXV Olympiad.
-He concluded in Korean.
-The Mayor of Seoul Kim Yong-rae handover the Olympic flag to IOC President, Juan Antonio Samaranch, who then handed it over to the Mayor of Barcelona, Pasqual Maragall.
+SLOOG President Park Seh-jik delivered a speech in Korean concluding the Games and thanking everyone for their attendance.
+IOC President Juan Antonio Samaranch delivered a speech in English and French awarding the Olympic Order in Gold to Park Seh-jik, President of the Seoul Organizing Committee.
+The IOC President declared the Games of the XXIV Olympiad in Seoul closed, and in accordance with tradition, called upon the youth of the world to assemble 4 years from now in Barcelona, to celebrate the Games of the XXV Olympiad.
+The Mayor of Seoul, Kim Yong-rae, handed over the Olympic flag to IOC President Juan Antonio Samaranch, who then handed it over to the Mayor of Barcelona, Pasqual Maragall.
 The flag was raised again on 8 February 1992 in Albertville for the opening ceremony of the 1992 Winter Olympics.